California Domestic Partnerships

 California law allows two ways to dissolve a domestic partnership:

-If a same-sex California couple who were in a domestic partnership subsequently marry and then decide to divorce, California law allows the simultaneous dissolution of the marriage and the domestic partnership in one proceeding through a Petition for Dissolution of Domestic Partnership and Marriage.
+California law also addresses situations involving couples who entered into a same-sex domestic partnership and later chose to marry.
+If those couples later decide to end their relationship, the law allows for the simultaneous dissolution of both the domestic partnership and the marriage within a single proceeding by filing a Petition for Dissolution of Domestic Partnership and Marriage.

 LEGAL COUNSEL FOR MATTERS INVOLVING CALIFORNIA SAME-SEX UNIONS, INCLUDING DOMESTIC PARTNERSHIPS

-In Stockton, the Law Office of Jennifer A. Niemeyer regularly handles legal matters pertaining to domestic partnerships, including partnership dissolutions, as well as those involving same-sex marriages and divorces.
-Our attorney is always current on the latest California and federal court decisions affecting same-sex unions, and we are well-equipped to assist you in this ever-evolving area of the law.
-Contact us today to schedule your free consultation.
+In Stockton, the Law Office of Jennifer A. Niemeyer regularly represents clients in legal matters involving domestic partnerships, including partnership dissolutions, as well as cases related to same-sex marriages and divorces.
+Our attorney stays fully informed on the latest California and federal court decisions affecting same-sex unions, ensuring that you receive guidance based on current and evolving law.
+We are well-equipped to assist you in navigating this complex and continually changing area of family law.
+Contact us today to schedule a consultation.

 REACH OUT &